5l1v3r1/dropdown.js/README.md

 # dropdown.js

-This will be a nice, beautiful dropdown UI component for websites.
+This is a nice, beautiful dropdown UI component for websites.
 It is uncompleted as of yet.

 # LICENSE